manning-lab/WGSAssociationVisualization/README.md

 - A tabix indexed file in (.gz.tbi) format in the same location. <br>

-- Optional: File containing LD information to be incorperated into the plot. <br>
+- Optional: File containing LD information to be incorporated into the plot. <br>
 To do so, a file with LD-values per variant needs to be input.
-The package used for the plotting is designed to be used in conjuction with and handles outputs from our [LDGds pipeline](https://github.com/AnalysisCommons/LDGds).
+The package used for the plotting is designed to be used in conjunction with and handles outputs from our [LDGds pipeline](https://github.com/AnalysisCommons/LDGds).
 LD data should be stored in a plain, delimited text file as either a matrix or a row vector.
 Either format must have variant identifiers as row and column names.
 In conjunction with the LD data, a reference variant must be specified.
 See the package vignette and accompanying data for an example of input LD data.

 | | rs12345 | rs54321 | rs98765 |
 ---|-------|----------|-------------